Rhythm-Mondal/polux-server/README.md

 401 Unauthorized
 403 Can not copy to this location
 404 Not found
+409 Destination is not a folder
+409 Destination folder is archived
-409 A file / folder with the same name already exists 200 Ok
+409 A file / folder with the same name already exists 409 Archived file / folder can not be moved
+200 Ok

 ** It is assumed for folders all children are also copied